hamzaakyildiz/Ax-b-Matrix-Solution/README.md

 # Ax-b-Matrix-Solution

-Solving a given set of linear equations.
+Solving a given set of linear equations, without using any numeric python library

 First determines the following conditions;
 * If 𝑟𝑎𝑛𝑘(𝐴) = 𝑛, then it finds the unique solution and additionally, it also finds 𝐴^−1.